zzzprojects/docs/entityframework.net/pages/saving-data/save-changes.md

 ## Updating Data

-When you made changes to any existing entity, or simply modify the values assigned to properties and then call `SaveChanges`, it will update the data into a database.
+When you make changes to any existing entity, or simply modify the values assigned to properties and then call `SaveChanges`, it will update the data into a database.

 ```csharp
 using (var context = new BookStore())